-Solar Cockroach Kit - Classroom Bundle
+Solar Cockroach - Classroom Set (25 Pack)

 The Solar Cockroach is a simple solar activity designed teach kids about solar energy, motion, and engineering.
 Sunlight directly powers a vibrating motor attached to the underside of the Solar Cockroach, no batteries required.
 Use this kit as a stand alone activity or as part of a larger solar lesson.